ales-tsurko/cells/README.md

 It's ~90% ready for alpha.
 But there are some important points:

-I chose Python to get the first version quick and to look at the design at a high level, without going deep into details.
+I chose Python to get the first version quickly and to look at the design at a high level, without going deep into details.
 And without tests.
 And with imperfect code quality...
 So the first version is going to be more like a prototype.
 But ready-to-use working prototype though, developed with live performance stability in mind.